 If the complaint relates to a specific person, they should be informed and given a further opportunity to respond.
 Ideally complainants should receive a definitive reply within a month.
 If this is not possible because for example, an investigation has not been fully completed, a progress report should be sent with an indication of when a full reply will be given.
 Whether the complaint is upheld or not, the reply to the complainant should describe the action taken to investigate the complaint, the conclusions from the investigation, and any action taken as a result of the complaint.
 The decision taken at this stage is final, unless the Board decides it is appropriate to seek external assistance with resolution.

 The Board may vary the procedure for good reason.
 This may be necessary to avoid a conflict of interest, for example, a complaint about a Chair or Trustee should not also have the Chair and/or Trustee involved as a person leading a Stage Two review.

 Monitoring and Learning from Complaints

-Complaints are reviewed annually to identify any trends which may indicate a need to take further action.
+Complaints are reviewed annually by a member of the Senior Leadership Team and a Trustee to identify any trends which may indicate a need to take further action.